IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **A:** [Initial Configuration of the IGEL Onboarding Service (OBS)](https://kb.igel.com/howtocosmos/en/initial-configuration-of-the-igel-onboarding-service-obs-77865754.html)

+**Q:** In the Customer Portal for OBS registration must the UMS hostname be entered in lowercase?

+**A:** Yes the UMS hostname must be entered in lowercase else Error #38 will occur during device onboarding.

 **Q:** What are the steps to onboard an OS 12 device?

 **A:** [Onboarding IGEL OS 12 Devices](https://kb.igel.com/howtocosmos/en/onboarding-igel-os-12-devices-77865898.html)